 Last year Pinterest went public.
 I get it, you need to show a profit to shareholders quarter after quarter.
 (Disclosure, I am one of those people who bought Pinterest stock at the beginning.
 I’m thrilled the stock price increased about 250%.
 I’m not thrilled my copyrighted work was used for capital gains.)

-At first glance I never understood how Pinterest could make money…that is until Nikki (former employee at Pinterest) hired me as your first freelance graphic designer in The Pin Factory — a department at Pinterest that helped onboard brand partners for promoted pins.
+At first, I never understood how Pinterest makes money…that is until Nikki (former employee at Pinterest) hired me as your first freelance graphic designer in The Pin Factory — a department at Pinterest that helped onboard brand partners for promoted pins.

 Pinterest users are very particular about what they pin.
-When a pin looks too slick, it’s immediately seen as a commercial.
+When a pin looks too professional, it’s viewed as a commercial.
 The user knows she is being sold to.
 Instead of pinning a brand’s shiny perfect ad, she’ll save an image that looks more homemade.
-Yes, it might have whacked out fonts and use every color in the rainbow, but the pin (and the idea of the pin) is obtainable.
+Yes, the typography might be Comic Sans, and every color of the rainbow is used, but that imperfect pin (and the idea behind that pin) is obtainable.
 My job at The Pin Factory was to create branded pins that looked perfectly branded but not too perfect.
-More of a soft sell.
+More of a soft sell – perfectly imperfect.

 So wait, Kyla, you’re basically telling me that Pinterest is the ultimate marketing tool for e-commerce?